Jessi93/WI-Quiz/README.md

-WI-QUIZ
+StudiDuell
 =======

-This repository contains WI-QUIZ code.
+This repository contains Studiduell code.

 These are the containing projects:

-* WI-QUIZ server servlet and ReST-webservice
+* StudiDuell server servlet and ReST-webservice
-* WI-QUIZ client application
+* StudiDuell client application
 * Configuration files such as SQL-DDL instructions